If your fridge has been making a humming or a buzzing sound (and is driving you mad) we can help you fix it yourself!

-If your fridge is making a loud, audible humming noise, it is highly unlikely that you will have little monsters sitting in your fridge eating (and enjoying) your food.
-In reality, the cause of the noise is likely to be a fault with one of the electrical components, and more specifically the condenser fan motor.
+A noisy fridge is likely to be due to a fault with one of the electrical components, and more specifically the condenser fan motor.

 *The technical bit: Most modern refrigerators have a coiled cooled condenser fan motor, which circulates air through the condenser coil to remove heat, whilst also circulate air over the drain pan to evaporate defrost water.*

-Now don’t panic, although this may sound scary and technical, I promise you it is not as bad as you think; and with our help (by help, I mean advice and tips, we cannot come and do the work for you – but we can supply any spare parts you may need), you could solve the problem within 30 minutes; whilst also saving you the need to purchase a new fridge unnecessarily.
+Now don’t panic, although this may sound scary and technical, I promise you it is not as bad as you think; and with our help you could solve the problem within 30 minutes; whilst also saving you the need to purchase a new fridge unnecessarily.

 As with all DIY and appliance repair work, before you start we seriously recommend ensuring that you have all tools you are likely to require, nearby.
 For this particular job, you’ll need: